mercycorps/DPP-guides/Anonymization/README.md

  - allowing organizations to create open or publicly accessible data while still complying with their data protection obligations.

 ## Principles
-- Data Minimization is a core principle of responsible data management and one way to minimize the amount of personal or sensitive data that you manage is to de-identify it.
+De-identifying data is part of data processing and personal data processing undertaken by Humanitarian Organizations should comply with the following principles.
-- De-identification methods must comply with regional, national, or local principles: be aware that some country-specific and local legislation or policies may limit what data can be de-identified and how certain technologies are used.
+- Fairness and lawfulness of processing: methods must comply with regional, national, or local legislation or policies may limit what data can be de-identified and how certain technologies are used.
+Any Processing of Personal Data should be transparent for the data subjects involved.
+- Purpose limitation: humanitarian organizations should determine and set out the specific purposes for which data are processed.
+These purposes should be explicit and legitimate.
+- Proportionality: ensure a particular activity related to the processing of personal data is appropriate for the stated goal.
+For example: is only the minimum required amount of data being collected?
+Are appropriate technical and organizational measures in place to reduce the risks associated with data processing?
-- Technology changes: new datasets, and new tools for analyzing them change and advance rapidly.
-It's important to understand new and emerging risks to your data and continue to adjust your methods and practices accordingly.
+- Technology changes: new datasets and new tools for analyzing them change and advance rapidly and so do the means by which data are hacked or stolen.
+It is important to understand new and emerging risks to your data and continue to adjust your methods and practices accordingly.

 ## Instructions or Guidance - finish
 The following instructions walk through a basic example of pseudonymizing a data set.
 Begin the exercise here. **Exercise here: https://www.excel-exercise.com/anonymise-your-data/